DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 	- *Note*: If an issue has not yet been created, contact a [**maintenance**](maintenance) team member, who will create an issue for you.

-	- *Note*: Review this video from Kate Flynn (from the time the video starts until 4:51) to learn more about how to review an issue: [https://youtu.be/3fqsS2_ahXM?t](https://youtu.be/3fqsS2_ahXM).
+	- *Note*: Review [**this video from Kate Flynn**](https://youtu.be/3fqsS2_ahXM) (from the time the video starts until 4:51) to learn more about how to review an issue.

 2. Ensure that your fork is in sync with the original repository by:

-	- Opening your command line interface and navigating to your fork.
+	- Opening a command line tool and navigating to your fork.

 	- Selecting the default branch.